kartike-sood/musiccs/README.md

 8. Pop
 9. Reggae
 10. Rock

+There isn't a database that I have used in this project, it's a buffer.
+As sson as the user reaches the end of the transaction, the audio file from the buffer gets deleted to save memory.
 ## How to use it?
 I have developed the whole project in my local environment, and if you want to use it right now, you will have to :
 1. Clone the repository into your local environment